johnathanvman/F6/index.md

 			}
 		}else if((s[1]==0 || s[2]==0) && Cocked != null && s[3] == 1){
 			if(s[1]==0){
 				Entrys = ["I grab SUB by the hips, and thrust until we both orgasm!
-With my balls swollen from the "+Cocked.Name+", I cum buckets into SUBSHORT and her belly bloats out!"]
+With my balls swollen from the "+Cocked.Name+", I cum buckets into her and she bloats out!"]
 			}else{
 				Entrys = ["CDOM wraps her hand around my swollen member and starts to lick the tip.
 Soon shes bobbing on my shaft.
 With my balls swollen from the "+Cocked.Name+" my cum overwhelms DOMSHORT and it dribbles down her nose!"]
 			}